flyotlin/flyotlin.github.io/content/about.md

 title: 'About Me'
 ---

-I am flyotlin, you can call me Nick also, a junior in [NCU CSIE](https://www.csie.ncu.edu.tw/) now.
+I am flyotlin, you can call me Nick also, a graduate student in [NYCU CS](https://cs.nycu.edu.tw/) now.

 Love coding, loving things, and helping other people.